xubaixinxbx/xubaixinxbx/README.md

 - 👋 Hi, I’m Xu Baixin@xubaixinxbx
-- 👀 I’m interested in computer vision and computer graphics, espeically neural rendering, 3d reconstruction, talking head generation
+- 👀 I’m interested in computer vision and graphics, especially neural rendering, 3d reconstruction and generation
 - 📫 How to reach me ...

 <!---